Basement Flooding Prevention.

-If your basement is wet, most likely water pressure was building up around your foundation.
+If your basement is flooding, most likely water pressure was building-up around your foundation.
 Water naturally seeks the path of least resistance and enters through cracks in your walls or floors.
 The result…a wet basement.
 If it stays wet you may see unhealthy black mold growing.
 Sump pumps usually are a great solution.
+Basement waterproofing or drain tile repair may also be an answer.

 “But I have a sump pump that works except during heavy rains.
 Plumbers have showed up and recommended a new sump pump or a larger sump pump, but the symptom remains: too much water.
 What else can cause my basement flooding?”